zhandos717/doc/en/fields/belongs-to.md

 )
 ```

-If a more complex value for display is required, you can pass a callback function to the `$formatted` argument.
+If you need to specify a more complex value for display, you can pass a callback function to the `$formatted` argument.

 ```php
 BelongsTo::make(